monselda/Project-Windows-Assistant/README.md

 **Reference**

 **Overview**
+  The students created a program that utilizes speech recognition to create an assistant for daily use.
+The students used the knowledge they obtained in their Software Design Course, and created a project that helps the user to make some tasks easier.
+The program reacts to sound and does tasks whenever hearing sound that has a corresponding function.
 # Use Cases #

 **Actors**
-    • Users - The users are the beneficiaries of the software.
+    • Customer Users - The customers are users who are beneficiaries of the software.
 They will be able to utilize it for same reasons but can be for different purposes which are: (1) Set reminders via google calendar, (2) Open other applications, (3) Write and read in notepad.
-    • Software Developer -
+    • Software Developer -  The software developers created the program using AI, or Artificial Intelligence, that recognizes speech that has functions linked to it.
+They are in charge of the which applications will have functions linked to them, and the database management.

 # List of Use Cases #
   - User Use Cases
     - Display Status (Overview)
-      - Command prompt user interface
+      - The user wants to see the overview of the program, thus the application will show a Command prompt user interface.
     - Display Data
-      - Results from queries are shown in the command prompt
+      - The user wants to search in the web, then the application will show results from queries that will be shown in the command prompt.
-      - Online Results can be viewed in browser opened by the program based on user's queries
+      - If it is an online query, the default browser will be launched and the online results will be shown.
     - Calendar Reminders
-      - Set reminders on google calendar
+      - If the user wants to create calendar reminders, the application will set reminders on Google Calendar.
-      - Alert user for upcoming calendar reminders
+      - The user will also be given notifications about upcoming reminders in the Google Calendar.
+    - Questions
+      - If the user asks a question, the application will return an answer from the Wolfram's cloud.

 **Use Case Diagram**